sushma-r/sushma-r.github.io/about.md

 ---

 <p class="message">
    I’m a Developer & Web Artisan from Mandya, India!
 </p>

- I enjoy taking complex problems.
-I also love the logic and structure of coding and always strive to write elegant and efficient code, whether it be PHP, MySql, HTML, CSS, jQuery, frameworks or new technologies.
- I'm working particularly with PHP, the LAMP stack and related technologies.
-My main interests lie in working with open source software and building excellent applications.
+I enjoy solving complex problems.
+I also love the logic and structure of coding and always strive to write elegant and efficient code, whether it be in PHP, MySql, HTML, CSS, jQuery, frameworks or any other technologies.
+I mainly work with PHP, LAMP stack and related technologies.
+My interests lie in working with open source technologies and building excellent applications.

- I work with passion for developing great websites with very good performance & designing beautiful and functional user experiences.
- Minimalist who believes that less is more.
+I have a passion for developing great websites with good performance & designing beautiful and functional user experiences.
+A minimalist who believes that less is more.

 <!-- Learn more and contribute on [GitHub](https://github.com/poole).